Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/Lessons/WebSocketsIntro.md

 Sec-WebSocket-Protocol: chat
 ```

-The request sends a `Sec-WebSocket-Key` which contains base64-encoded random bytes, and response responds with with a hash of the key in the `Sec-WebSocket-Accept` attribute which prevents resending old messages.
-This key/hash pattern does not provide any authentication, privacy, or integrity.
-WebSocket has unique security and privacy concerns.
+1. The client sends a request that contains `Sec-WebSocket-Key` in the header --- base64-encoded random bytes.
+1. The server responds with with a hash of the bytes in the `Sec-WebSocket-Accept` header, which prevents resending old messages.

+**This pattern does not provide any authentication, privacy, or integrity**: WebSockets have unique security and privacy concerns.
 For more information read this [WebSocket documentation](https://hpbn.co/websocket/).

 <!-- > -->

-## Communication between front and back ends
+### Client / Server Communication

 Back to the LiteBrite...

-1. Which component was the front end?
+1. Which component was the **frontend** (or client)?
-1. Which component was the back end?
+1. Which component was the **backend** (or server)?

 <!-- v -->

-## Another Example
+### Another Example

 <img src="assets/chat-example.gif" width="600" />